 1. Separating analytics from technical skills.

 Many people see analytics as a separate skill from web development.
 Analytics may bore the brilliant web developer.
 The developer might be no good at analytics.
+And the analyst might be no good as a programmer.

 Web technologies and programming knowledge stills matters for the analytics expert.
 Why?
 The analyst is using data gathering that requires web technologies.
 It’s a marketing mistake to try and separate them.
+And it’s not just the web technologies you might expect.

 Your analyst should understand the crucial role of the web scripting languages.
 As scripts help produce the HTML output.
 The scripts can include loops.
 And loops can produce duplicates on the same page.
 These duplicates destroy the uniqueness a naive analyst might be relying on.